chriscra/biodiversity_index_variation/README.md

 2. Graduate School of Geography, Clark University, Worcester, MA
 3. Department of Ecology & Evolutionary Biology, Princeton University, Princeton, NJ

-# Description
+## Overview

-This repository houses scripts with data and analyses for our paper "Consequences of under-explored variation in biodiversity indices used for land-use prioritization."
+This repository houses scripts with data and analyses for:
+Crawford CL, Estes LD, Searchinger TD, and Wilcove, DS.
+(2020).
+Consequences of under-explored variation in biodiversity indices used for land-use prioritization.

 We explore how different methods for designing biodiversity indices affect the outcomes of a land-use prioritization model designed to identify areas for agricultural expansion so as to meet a given production target while minimizing the environmental effects of that expansion, applying the [`agroEcoTradeoff`](https://github.com/PrincetonUniversity/agroEcoTradeoff) model to a case study in Zambia.
 The `agroEcoTradeoff` model allows users to minimize four constraints -- 1) biodiversity loss, 2) total agricultural area (maximizing yields), 3) carbon loss, and 4) transportation costs.
 Our primary analysis focuses on how biodiversity loss is modelled: we assess congruence between the least biodiverse areas in Zambia as identified using different ways of representing biodiversity.

+## Components of this Repository

 ## Downloading agroEcoTradeoff